Close

 Montana’s Fault-Based System

-Montana operates under a fault-based system when it comes to car accidents.
+Montana operates under a fault-based system for car accidents.
 This means that the party responsible for causing the crash is liable for damages.
-This responsibility is determined based on negligence, not just direct actions.
+This responsibility is determined by negligence, not just by direct actions.
 This is an important distinction to make.
-In Montant, failure to take proper safety measures in any way may result in being deemed at-fault.
+In Montant, failure to take proper safety measures may result in being deemed at fault.

 Factors Considered in Determining Fault

-Fault in Montant can be a very strict system and typically involves investigating the accident.
-During this investigation, law enforcement or either party’s legal representation will look use a variety of factors to determine fault including:
+Fault in Montant can be a very strict system and typically involves an investigation into the accident.
+During this investigation, law enforcement or either party’s legal representation will look at a variety of factors to determine fault, including:

 Comparative Negligence in Montana